To-Do Lists

 1. Manual: A general or custom task that requires the employee to perform something manually without system automation.
 For example: "Check endcap display," "Clean stockroom," "Follow up with a customer," "Verify pricing," etc. The task is informational - it requires human action, with no printing or scanning involved.

 2. Print Labels: A task instructing the employee to print a product label from the POS.
 For example: Print new price labels for clearance items or for replacing missing shelf tags.
-This To Do task integrates with a label printer; system may generate labels based on product or pricing updates.
+This To-Do task integrates with a label printer; the system may generate labels based on product or pricing updates.

-3. Cycle Counts: A task related to inventory auditing - specifically counting a inventory definition.
-Choose the inventory definition from the drop-down list below and create the To Do List.
+3. Cycle Counts: A task related to inventory auditing - specifically counting an inventory definition.
+Choose the inventory definition from the drop-down list below and create the To-Do List.

 Figure 3.2.1